mthom26/portfolio-v3/src/pages/blogPosts/react-animated-card-modal-part-1/react-animated-card-modal-part-1.md

 ```
 Also note the addition of the conditionally rendered 'cardHide' class on the card.
 Now when the Card is clicked and maximised is set to 'true' the original Card will disappear as the CardModal begins it's animation.
 This gives the illusion that it is the same card when clicked.

-Now the CardModal mounts and unmounts properly but there are a few problems.
+Now the CardModal mounts and unmounts properly but there are a couple of problems.

-If the user clicks on the CardModal while the animation is playing the CardModal snaps to the full screen size and then plays the unmount animation.
-Ideally the animation should just shrink from the current size as the user clicks it.
+* If the user clicks on the CardModal while the animation is playing the CardModal snaps to the full screen size and then plays the unmount animation.
+Ideally the animation should just shrink from the current size when the user clicks it.

-Secondly when the browser window is resized the Card components will then have incorrect dimensions stored in their state.
+* Secondly when the browser window is resized the Card components will then have incorrect dimensions stored in their state.
 If the user resizes their browser and clicks on one of the cards it will animate from and to the wrong place.

 In Part 2 we will fix both of these problems.